optbot/template/README.md

 Then set up the connection to a blank remote repo on GitHub.

+#### Configure a service
+An example of how to use configurations is provided in `lib/show.js`.
+Call this script with:

+    $ npm run show

+Detailed documentation in the [Quichean wiki](http://quichean.wikidot.com/wiki:configuring-services).

 #### Dependent code
 To confirm that you are picking up `@optbot` packages in dependent code, add the following line to the "dependencies"